Rewriting Wally for iOS 16 and SwiftUI 4

 }

-This allows me to add extensions to this protocol, which then apply to all implementations.
-I can now also create base stores that implement the protocol in various ways, e.g. by storing items in-memory:
+This allows me to add protocol extensions that apply to all implementations.
+I can create base stores that implement the protocol in various ways, e.g. by storing items in-memory:

 public class MemoryWalletItemStore<Item: WalletItem>: WalletItemStore {